 This gyoza specialty restaurant was founded in 1953.
 The founder, Katsue Kanno, a repatriate from Manchuria, is the originator of Fukushima UFO gyoza

-Each plate contains 30 gyoza.
-The filling contains Chinese cabbage and is wrapped in a skin made from a blend of two types of flour, then baked. "gyoza is a staple food," and there is no rice on the menu.
-With plenty of vegetables, you'll finish the whole plate in no time.
+A plate of dumplings contains 30 pieces.
+The filling, which includes napa cabbage, is wrapped in a dough made from a blend of two types of flour and then pan-fried."Dumplings are a staple food."
+With plenty of vegetables, you can easily finish a plate in no time.

 Original Round Gyoza Full Stomach <Information>